WalletScrutiny/WalletScrutinyCom/_android/pro.cointr.md

 > CoinTR has obtained financial licenses, MSB license from FinCEN, support compliance and reliable business.
 Users' assets guardian by international professional financial management criterion SOX 404, GAAP and ISO27000 Information Security Standards.
 >
 > Rich and Diverse Trading Model
+>
-Including Bitcoin (BTC), Ether (ETH), Doge etc. spot and contract trading, choose your own leverage, support up to 125 times robust contracts, to meet your diverse trading needs.
+> Including Bitcoin (BTC), Ether (ETH), Doge etc. spot and contract trading, choose your own leverage, support up to 125 times robust contracts, to meet your diverse trading needs.

 ## Analysis

+Important note: There are two major sections within this app:

+1. The exchange
+2. The web3 TRON/ETH wallet that allows the private keys to be backed-up.

-- We signed up but the email verification did not contain the code to input in the form.
+- We signed up, but the email verification did not contain the code to input in the form.
 It merely told us to "login directly".
 We closed the app and opened it again and logged in using the details we provided.
 This time, they sent a code.
 - There are two tabs at the top of the app:
   - Exchange
-  - Wallet
+  - Web3 Wallet

-### Wallet Section
+### Web3 Wallet Section

 - The wallet section allows us to create a wallet, but the "import wallet" option says "Coming soon"
 - We set a wallet password.
 - It sent another verification email.
 It consisted of 6 digits.
-- It then asked us to back up the wallet password which is in ciphertext, which has 64 chracters.
+- Furthermore, it then asked us to back up the wallet password which is in ciphertext, which has 64 characters.
 - We tapped on "Complete", and it gave a message that the Web3 Wallet was created.
 - A multichain wallet was presented with various tokens.
 The primary network is ETH.
 The secondary network was TRON.
 - There is no bitcoin.